sohelaman/pretty-index/README.md

 ![Pretty Index](https://i.imgur.com/QHzf60x.png "Pretty Index")

 ### Notes
 - ONLY for development purpose.
-DO NOT put this in your production server.
+DO NOT put this in a production server.